 Kanban digital project management program to coordinate and track the workflow

 Its automation engine is something great about Kanbanize— you can create hooks that trigger actions when certain events happen.
-By automating processes, this helps you save time.
+By automating processes, helps you save time.

 One of the platform’s latest features actually gives you the flexibility to build entirely different workflows on a single Kanban board, which is quite unique.
 While allowing the tasks to flow through their respective custom workflows, you can see everything on one board.
 They also have a powerful analytics panel to observe the trends of your workflow, such as cycle time and task distribution.
 There’s a time-tracking function, too.

 All in all, this is an easy-to-use bug-free application providing great visibility.
 In fact, the only drawback I can see is that it’s not available offline and it’s a bit complicated how they price the product.